Heritage Open Days - Rye Meadows Open from 10am to 4pm, 9th to 18th September

 Bird Survey

+After many years of undertaking a regular bird survey for Rye Meadows, Peter E. Firth hung up his binoculars.
 Although not walking the fields any more, Daphne Burnett asked Peter if he would compile a book on the birds he identified in his time on the Meadows.
-Peter has written a small book entitled "The Birds of Ashtead Rye Meadows" featuring colour photographs and details of each species.
-It is available through the shop page on the site, priced at £2.50.
+Peter wrote a small book entitled "The Birds of Ashtead Rye Meadows" featuring colour photographs and details of each species.
+It is available through the shop page on this site, priced at £2.50.
+Sadly since publication of this book, Peter has passed away.

 We have teamed up with Karl Tarratt of Bisham Owl Group who has installed an Owl Box in Rye Meadows to, we hope, attract a Barn Owl.
 We have already had Kestrels nesting in Rye Meadows and it was a joy to watch the young fledglings trying out their skills in the area.